-Jackie Halleen is Vice President of Retail Operations, having previously served as the Assistant Vice President of Retail, Retail District Manager and Retail Training Director.
+Jackie Halleen is Senior Vice President of Retail Operations, having previously served as the Assistant Vice President of Retail, Retail District Manager and Retail Training Director.
 Halleen has 19 years of experience in the fashion industry as a buyer.
-Prior to joining Goodwill, she worked with a major thrift company for nine years, developed a small thrift company in Ft.
+Prior to joining Goodwill, she worked with a major thrift company for 13 years, developed a small thrift company in Ft.
 Lauderdale, Fla., and owned a wholesale clothing business.

 Nobumichi Hara, Senior Vice President of Human Capital, has been with Goodwill of Central Arizona for seven years and has over 23 years of experience as the top human resource leader in various companies representing variety of industries.
 Hara has worked directly for CEOs and with Boards to deliver business strategies and significant improvements in human resource management for growing companies.
 Through creative and innovative approaches, he has garnered national and local best practice awards including Arizona Best Places to Work, Washington State “Best Employer to Work For” and national “Best Employer for Employee Financial Security.”
 Hara has also served on a variety of not-for-profit Boards including the United Way, The Physician Hospital Community Organization, The Senior Human Resource Executive Council, Arizona Total Rewards Association, and currently serves as the State Director for the Arizona State Society of Human Resource Management.
 In 2011 Hara testified before the U.S. House Subcommittee on workforce protections as part of its review of the Fair Labor Standards Act, and in 2012, he was named the winner of the Ann Byrnes, SPHR Award for Professional Excellence.
 Hara received his MBA from California State University, Long Beach, and holds a Senior Professional Human Resource certification.